 WHAT TO SEE IN CAMARA DE LOBOS?
 HOW TO GET TO CAMARA DE LOBOS FROM FUNCHAL?
 IS CAMARA DE LOBOS WORTH VISITING?

 Discover the charming seaside town of Câmara de Lobos in Madeira.
-Winston Churchill’s favourite town.
+Winston Churchill’s favorite town.

 Câmara de Lobos is one of the main destinations in Madeira due to its charm.
 It was built around a long natural harbor created by the black basalt rock which contrasts with the turquoise waters.
 It’s a beautiful and very picturesque place.